A Global Bias-Correction DC Method for Biased Estimation under Memory Constraint: Introduction

 \section{Introduction}

-The divide-and-conquer (DC) is one of the most important algorithms in computer science to deal with large-scale datasets.
-When large-scale datasets cannot be fit into memory of a single computer, they are distributed in many machines over limited memory.
-Then, the local result, for example the estimator of a parameter, can be obtained by the batch of data in each machine, and finally, the global result can be achieved by aggregating these local results.
+The divide-and-conquer (DC) in computer science is one of the most important algorithms to deal with large-scale datasets.
+When large-scale datasets cannot be fit into the memory of a single computer, they are distributed in many machines over limited memory.
+Then, the local result (e.g., the local estimator of a parameter) can be obtained by the batch of data in each machine, and finally, the global result can be achieved by aggregating these local results.
 See, e.g., Manku, Rajagopalan and Lindsay (1998); Greenwald and Khanna (2004); Zhang and Wang (2007); Guha and Mcgregor (2009) and the references therein.
-Up to now, there have been various types of aggregation methodologies for constructing the global estimator, for example, the naive average of the local estimators (e.g., Mcdonald et al. 2009; Zinkevich et al. 2010), and the relevant DC expressions (e.g., Chen, et al. 2006, and Lin and Xi, 2011) and representative approaches (e.g., Li and Yang, 2018, Wang, 2018).
+Up to now, there have been various types of aggregation methodologies for constructing the global estimator, for instance, the naive average of the local estimators (see, e.g., Mcdonald et al. 2009; Zinkevich et al. 2010), and the relevant DC expressions (see, e.g., Chen, et al. 2006, and Lin and Xi, 2011) and representative approaches (see, e.g., Li and Yang, 2018, Wang, 2018).
 The related works include but are not limited to the DC expression for linear model of Chen et al. (2006), Lin and Xi (2011), and Schifano et al. (2016), the density estimation of Li, Lin and Li (2013), the parametric regression estimation of Chen and Xie (2014), and Zhang, Duchi and Wainwright (2015), the high-dimensional parametric regression estimation of Lee et al. (2017), semi-parametric regression estimation of Zhao, Cheng and Liu (2016), quantile regression processes of Volgushev, Chao and Cheng (2018), the $M$-estimator of Shi, Lu and Song (2017), and the distributed testing and estimation of Battey et al. (2018).